Spinoza Lecture: Perplexing 'I'

 Longuenesse's first Spinoza Lecture is entitled ‘Perplexing 'I'.

 Some philosophers have argued that using ‘I’ is the source of illusions, for instance the illusion that I am the author of my actions and thoughts rather than thoughts and actions happening to me, or in me.
 Lichtenberg maintained that “we should say ‘it thinks’ or ‘there is thinking going on’ rather than ‘I think’.”
 In the same vein, Nietzsche urged that “a thought comes when it wills, not when I will.”
-And nevertheless, using ‘I’ seems to be an indispensible tool for each individual person to refer to herself.
+And nevertheless, using ‘I’ seems to be an indispensable tool for each individual person to refer to herself.
 What do our uses of ‘I’ reveal about our relations to ourselves, to others, and to the world?

 On Thursday 8 June, Longuenesse will be holding a second Spinoza Lecture entitled 'Two unlikely bedfellows: Kant and Freud on Morality'.